Associate Professor of Management & Organizations Loran Nordgren

 Social Psychology Community at Northwestern University

 The discipline of social psychology encompasses representatives across many departments and schools at Northwestern University, establishing a rich and diverse community of shared scholarly vigor.
 This collaborative and courageous spirit underscores the Kellogg School’s approach to doctoral study and behavioral research.
-This rich learning environment provides our doctoral students with access to many academic and research resources – ranging from PhD courses and research seminars to experimental research facilities and one-on-one discussions with professors.
+This rich learning environment provides our doctoral students with access to many academic and research resources – ranging from PhD courses

 Kellogg also encourages students to engage in an exchange of ideas with faculty outside of their main program of study.
 In fact, our doctoral students are required to have at least one faculty member serve on their dissertation committee who is from outside of their PhD Program.
 This external committee member’s research expertise and unique perspectives bring an added dimension to the students’ dissertation research.